 Are you looking for a way to earn some extra income without committing to a full-time job or set hours?

 Driving for Uber may be just what you are looking for.
 Uber started making a big push in my area and I was hearing a lot of success stories from people driving on the weekends for some extra cash.
+I’ve worked from home from years so I didn’t want to commit to a set schedule and this seemed like a great fit.

 As a mom, I generally don’t want to commit to a job with set hours so I can make sure that I’m available for my kids but I loved the idea of a job that would let me work when I wanted and stop when I needed to.
 I decided to do a little experiment and see if driving for Uber was a good way to make money for a mom with kids at home.